vers-one/dotnet-project-version-updater/README.md

 ### `oldVersion`

 The version found in the project file before the update.
-In case of multiple project files, this will be the version found in the first project file.
+In case of multiple project files, this will be the version found in the last project file.

 **Example**: `1.3.5`

 ### `newVersion`

 The version set by the action during the update.
-In case of multiple project files, this will be the version written into the first project file.
+In case of multiple project files, this will be the version written into the last project file.

 **Example**: `1.3.6`